fleischmannmichael/IB_Math_AA_Internal_Assessment/README.md

     Euclidean Accuracy: 73.33%

-Created by [Your Name] for IB Mathematics Analysis and Approaches HL.
+Created by Michael Fleischmann for IB Mathematics Analysis and Approaches HL.